yi-ding-cs/MASA-TCN/README.md

 Install the torch for GPU using the commend on https://pytorch.org/get-started/previous-versions/#v1110

 # Run the code
 Step 1: Check the config.py file first and change the parameters accordingly.
-Mainly, update the "root_directory" and "output_root_directory" according to your data location.
+Mainly, update the `"root_directory"` and `"output_root_directory"` according to your data location.

 Step 2: Run generate_dataset.py.

 Step 3: Check the parameters in the main.py file and change them accordingly.
-Mainly, update the "-dataset_path", "-load_path", "-save_path", and "-python_package_path" according to your local directory.
+Mainly, update the `"-dataset_path"`, `"-load_path"`, `"-save_path"`, and `"-python_package_path"` according to your local directory.

 Step 4: Run main.py to train and evaluate the network.